Luiz R. S. Simmons: Background

 Born in Winchester, Virginia, on January 27, 1949, Simmons attended Plainview – Old Bethpage John F. Kennedy High School in Plainview, New York, graduating in 1966.
 According to a 1982 article in The Washington Post, his mother is Brazilian American.
 He attended American University, earning a B.A. from its School of International Service in 1970, and a J.D. from its Washington College of Law in 1974.
-Simmons was admitted to both the Maryland State Bar Association and the District of Columbia Bar in 1975.
+Simmons was admitted to both the Maryland Bar and the District of Columbia Bar in 1975.

 After law school, Simmons served as the General Counsel for U. S. Representative Newton I. Steers from 1976 to 1978.
 He is the former executive director of the Montgomery-Prince George's Continuing Legal Education Institute, Inc. He is a partner in the law firm of Auerbach & Simmons and represented state delegate Kumar P. Barve on an alcohol-related traffic charge.

 In the legislature

 Simmons was a member of House of Delegates from January 10, 1979, to January 12, 1983, and from January 8, 2003, to January 11, 2014.
 During his second stint in the House of Delegates he served on the House Judiciary Committee and the Legislative Policy Committee.
-Instead of running for re-election, in 2013, Simmoms ran for the state senate seat vacated by Maryland state Senator Jennie Forehand.
+Instead of running for re-election, in 2013, Simmons ran for the state senate seat vacated by Maryland state Senator Jennie Forehand.